dzapataHDI/nomemory/The-MockNeat-Class.md

 - very memory efficient;
 - there aren't many options, but to generate text from Kafka's Metamorphosis.

-Example in generating a 512 characters text:
+Example for generating a 512 characters text:

 ```java
 String text = mock.markovs().size(512).type(KAFKA).val();